Digital Media Insights for Business Owners

 Reverse

 This is a simple step by step process to setup an Apache server as a reverse proxy for a unicorn server that serves python code.
+Let’s assume that you want to serve at sub.website.com and your uvicorn is supposed to run in the default port which is 8000.
 Here we go:

 1. Define your vHost.
 You have to let Apache know about your reverse proxy needs.
 In essence you are going to tell it what is the virtual host and where it can find its contents.
 For that, you may modify your /etc/apache2/conf.d/includes/pre_main_global.conf file with the definition of the virtual host as below: